 Is Bitcoin A Safe Investment?

-- Bitcoin is considered a safe investment primarily because, over time, it has become highly secure thanks to its SHA-256 algorithm, which was designed by the U.S. National Security Agency (NSA).
+- It is considered a safe investment primarily because, over time, it has become highly secure thanks to its SHA-256 algorithm, which was designed by the U.S. National Security Agency (NSA).
 No other cryptocurrency can claim the same security; Bitcoin’s blockchain has never been hacked, and as time goes by and blocks are added to the chain, it becomes increasingly difficult to attack.

 - If we consider the Lindy effect, according to which the life expectancy of a technology is proportional to its current age, then Bitcoin can be expected to exist for at least another 12 years.
-Moreover, despite being declared dead hundreds of times in the past, Bitcoin appears to be here to stay, and we can expect it to live much longer.
+Moreover, despite being declared dead hundreds of times in the past, it appears to be here to stay, and we can expect it to live much longer.

 - Public personalities, influential investors and entrepreneurs would not have gone as far as endorsing it if they did not believe Bitcoin was here to stay.
 Jack Dorsey, Elon Musk and Tesla, Michael Saylor, Ray Dalio, and several other VIPs have added Bitcoin to their companies’ reserve assets, often replacing gold and cash reserves, besides owning the asset in their personal portfolios.